 “It’s not how much you earn but how much you save!”

 My family is not rich, but they were able to support our basic needs and provide a comfortable life for us.
-Aside from the fact that at young age, my mom taught me how to earn my money, I learned a great lesson just by observing her – When I was young, my mom always had this Bamboo Piggy Bank, where she saved her small bills and coins, which would be spent on our special occasions – my birthday, my siblings’ birthdays and even for my 18th Debut birthday!
+Aside from the fact that at a young age, my mom taught me how to earn my money, I learned a great lesson just by observing her – When I was young, my mom always had this Bamboo Piggy Bank, where she saved her small bills and coins, which would be spent on our special occasions – my birthday, my siblings’ birthdays and even for my 18th Debut birthday!
 She always had something available for those special days in our lives, no matter what.

 Thanks to her, I’ve also learned how to allocate my money.
 She used to hide money in different parts of our house, which formed our rainy day fund.
-Unfortunately, there were also times that we didn’t have the money to pay for some bills and my mom had to borrow money from someone else.
+Unfortunately, there were also times when we didn’t have the money to pay some bills and my mom had to borrow money from someone else.
 The pain in her eyes was and still is my motivation not to owe or borrow money from anyone.
 I’ve learned that I should always have savings to support me whatever happens.
 I’ve never borrowed money from people to buy something that I can’t afford, maybe only from my previous banks when I had credit cards!
 I make sure that if I buy something, it is with the money that I have already saved up!

-While working in the Middle East, aside from sending money to the Philippines, I really wanted to buy my house (My mom never owned a house, my father does!), so I invested some money into a pre-selling condominium unit (they discontinued it and refunded me in full!); I also invested some money in mutual funds and always followed my rule of 50-30-20; that’s 50% savings, 30% expenses and 20% leisure.
+While working in the Middle East, aside from sending money to the Philippines, I wanted to buy my house (My mom never owned a house, but my father does!), so I invested some money into a pre-selling condominium unit (they discontinued it and refunded me in full!); I also invested some money in mutual funds and always followed my rule of 50-30-20; that’s 50% savings, 30% expenses and 20% leisure.
 I always had a planner and tracked all my income and expenses, all of which I learned by observing my mom!

 Now, although Jon and I have been traveling the world for almost two years, we are debt-free and still have savings.
 We are also now investing in our insurance (we should have done this before) and are starting to invest our efforts and money into something long-term.